Nahid-tjk/PrescriptionProject/README.md

 # PrescriptionProject

-Samples codes for extracting text and medical data from prescription notes using Amazon Textract, Amazon Comprehend Medical, and Azure Form Recognizer Services.
+Sample codes for extracting text and medical data from prescription notes using Amazon Textract, Amazon Comprehend Medical, and Azure Form Recognizer service.

 AsyncTextract.ipynb: Extracts text from all documents uploaded into Amazon S3 bucket asynchronously using Amazon Textract and captures medical information using Amazon Comprehend Medical service